 Hours 1-2: Divide and Conquer.
 Break that big problem into smaller, solvable tasks.
 The surprise inspection?
 One person monitors the inspector, another makes sure all paperwork is accessible, a third sweeps visible areas for any obvious issues.
 A burst pipe?
 Someone stops the water, another grabs buckets, a third informs customers and perhaps moves tables.
 For my oven crisis, Sarah had a plan: "We’re running a reduced menu.
 Mains will take longer.
 Starters are fine.
 Bar team, push cocktails and snacks."
 She delegated the new menu communication to the FOH manager, taking a huge weight off my mind.

-Hours 2-3: Empower Your Best People.
+Hours 2-3: Help Your Best People.
 You know the ones.
 Those members of your team who just get it.
 They don't need hand-holding.
 Give them a specific problem and the authority to solve it.
 My bar manager, Tom, is one such person.
 He’s incredibly reliable, thinks quickly, and can manage his bar team even under extreme pressure.
 If a delivery goes wrong, I tell Tom the issue and let him chase it, knowing he’ll get a solution or a viable alternative.
-This frees you up to oversee the bigger picture, to be the calm centre.
-When the oven failed, Tom immediately started pushing high-margin, no-cook bar snacks and ensured his bar team were exceptional at upselling drinks to waiting customers.
+This frees you up to see the bigger picture, to be the calm centre.
+When the oven failed, Tom immediately started pushing high-margin, no-cook bar snacks and made sure his bar team were exceptional at upselling drinks to waiting customers.
 He took the pressure right off the kitchen.

 The fastest way back on track: Hours 4-12 (Stabilisation & Execution)